Loading...

 We use symbols and notation because they're easy to read and understand.

-They're concise and take up less space.
+They are concise and take less space.

-They can be used to represent complex concepts and it allows mathematical ideas to be communicated more effectively than words.
+They can be used to represent complex concepts, and it allows mathematical ideas to be communicated more effectively than words.

-And the notation we use allows us to concisely identify unrounded values of a number.
+The notation we use allows us to concisely identify unrounded values of a number.

-Jacob remembers and he remembers zooming in.
+Jacob remembers, and he remembers zooming in.

 He also remembers that the smallest value had to be 4.

-5 and the largest value had to be 5.
+5, and the largest value had to be 5.

 49 recurring.

-So what we're gonna do now is we're going to change the question a little bit and what we're gonna do is we're gonna identify what are the range of values of the unrounded numbers.
+So what we're gonna do now is we're going to change the question a little bit.

 Jacob recognises that he needs to look at the smallest and largest possible values and then highlight them on the line.